3D Realms: Corporate restructuring, legal disputes (2009–2014)

 After Prey was transferred away from 3D Realms in 2001, the only project under development at the company was Duke Nukem Forever, originally announced in 1997.
 The release date of the game was "when it's done."
 3D Realms continued some operations as a publisher as part of the Gathering of Developers publishing group, but otherwise served only as the publisher and licensee of Duke Nukem-related spinoffs and mobile games for the next few years.
 On May 6, 2009, the development of Duke Nukem Forever was halted, and major staff cuts were initiated with the entire development team and most other employees laid off.
 According to Miller, the development was using up much of the company's funds as they struggled to bring in new 3D rendering technology for the game, leading to the decision to cut their staff and sell the company.

 On May 14, 2009, Take-Two, holders of the publishing rights of Duke Nukem Forever, filed a breach of contract suit against 3D Realms over failing to deliver the game.
 Take-Two Interactive asked for a restraining order and a preliminary injunction, to make 3D Realms keep the Duke Nukem Forever assets intact during proceedings.
 On May 18, 2009, 3D Realms key executives announced that "3D Realms has not closed and is not closing", but that due to lack of funds development operations were ceasing and the company would continue to "license and co-create games based upon the Duke Nukem franchise."
 They accused Take-Two of trying to acquire the Duke Nukem franchise in a "fire sale".

 On September 3, 2010, Take-Two Interactive announced that development of Duke Nukem Forever had been shifted over to Gearbox Software, effectively ending 3D Realms' association with the game after 12 years of development.
-3D Realms remained credited as a co-developer on Duke Nukem Forever, due to their involvement in developing most of the game.
+3D Realms remained credited as a co-developer on Duke Nukem Forever, due to its involvement in developing most of the game.
 The rights and intellectual property were sold to Gearbox, however, who became the owners of the Duke Nukem franchise.